FAIRBANKS (AP) -- Tuition at the University of Alaska would increase by up to $38 a credit hour under a proposal from university administrators.

 The increase would be ''a huge deal,'' for students, said Derek Miller, spokesman for the Coalition of Student Leaders and president of the Associated Students of the University of Alaska Fairbanks.

-Students' willingness to support the change will likely hinge on what the money will cover, he said.
+Students' willingness to support the change will likely hinge on what the money will pay for, Miller said.

 ''I don't think the students are going to go for a tuition increase that is not going to go toward something that is going to benefit them,'' Miller said.